gabrielmfern/intricate/README.md

         learning_rate: 0.1,
         loss_algorithm: Box::new(MeanSquared), // The Mean Squared loss function
         should_print_information: true, // Should be verbose
-        use_gpu: false // Should initialize WGPU Device and Queue for GPU layers },
+        instantiate_gpu: false, // Should initialize WGPU Device and Queue for GPU layers
-    10000 // Epochs
+        epochs: 10000,
+    },
 ).await;
 // we await here because for a GPU computation type of layer
 // the responses from the GPU must be awaited on the CPU